serialport/node-serialport/UPGRADE_GUIDE.md

 -------------
 TLDR: You probably don't have to change anything.
 You might need to enable `rtscts` in your open options.

-* **binaries:** I'm considering the switch to `prebuild` a breaking change because it's substantially changes our install processes.
+* **binaries:** We switched to `prebuild` a breaking change because it's substantially changes our install processes.
 It's also possible the install flags to ensure downloading or building from source has changed slightly.
-That's not our api per se, but it's enough.
+That's not our api per se, but it's enough for a breaking change.
 * **windows:** We previously hard coded to have RTS on for windows at all times it now default to off.